 Between the canals and medieval architecture, I consider the Netherlands to be one of the prettiest countries in the world.
 Although it’s a small country, it is still home to the most charming Dutch cities and towns that are often overlooked.
 Here’s 10 places that you should consider visiting next time you’re in the Netherlands!

-- 10+ captivating of Giethoorn village in Netherlands.
-The village without roads!
+- 21+ captivating photos of Giethoorn — The Dutch Venice without roads!

 - 20 most beautiful towns in Europe every tourist need to visit at least one